jhumelsine/jhumelsine.github.io/_posts/2024-05-12-interpreter-design-pattern-production.md

 * [Singleton via Refactoring.guru](https://refactoring.guru/design-patterns/singleton)

 ## PrototypeCondition
-I’m going start with `PrototypeCondition` since it’s less complex than `PrototypeAction`.
+I’m going to start with `PrototypeCondition` since it’s less complex than `PrototypeAction`.

 The __Prototype__ Design Pattern is not a proof-of-concept implementation.
 This name is unfortunate, since I think, it can lead to confusion.
 I feel that __Clone__ or __Breeder__ may have been a better name for the design pattern.